grannycart/by-sound-alone/index.md

 	* Extremely helpful for orientation during the book.
 Keep the diagrams handy!
 * "Source code" for the novel (it's just markdown): [source code](http://github.com/grannycart/subworld-book1/)
 	* Compile your own e-reader (epub) or pdf file to read!
+	* Check out this github repo for licensing information and development details.

 Above you can read a complete (120k+ words) draft of a novel for free.
 It's about submarines.
 Not nuclear submarines, or modern